The TEFL Guide- What to Expect!

 This is the final assignment of the course, revolving around a material you will have designed yourself, and incorporated into one of your Teaching Practices!
 It’s usually used in either TP6 or TP7, as these are your final lessons of the course and you’ll have a better idea of what works for you in the classroom!

 In contrast to the Learner Profile, there is a very strict word limit of 500 words in this assignment.
-You’ll probably find it difficult trimming down everything you want to say, but it’s a very useful skill to practice.
+You’ll probably find it difficult to trim down everything you want to say, but it’s a very useful skill to practice.

 Also, this is the only assignment that you will discuss with the moderator on during your Trinity CertTESOL moderation, so make sure you know your material inside out!

 Ta-da!
 All of the TESOL assignments in a nutshell!